 Concerns For Children

-Too often, children suffer the most during even a normal divorce.
+Too often, children suffer the most, even during a normal divorce.
 They have less control over the situation and fewer tools to cope with the emotional roller coaster.
-Especially true in highly contentious divorces, as narcissists often escalate conflict, the problem amplifies.
+Especially true in highly contentious cases, as narcissists often escalate conflict, the problem amplifies.